-If the engine has an SCR system and the reductant tank is empty, it is possible to run the engine for this limited time without damaging the components of the SCR system.
+If the engine has an SCR system and the reductant tank is empty, it is possible to run the engine for a limited time without damaging the components in the SCR system.
 This applies if the engine is run without load.

-- 12. If the engine has an SCR system and the reductant tank is full of reductant: Seal all connections in the SCR system. - 13.
+- 12. If the engine has an SCR system and the reductant tank is full of reductanY: seal all connections in the SCR system. - 13.
 Remove the rocker covers and lubricate the valve mechanisms with pushrods and the valve tappets, as well as the injector mechanism, using a liberal amount of preservative oil.
 Refit the rocker covers. - 14.
 Drain the coolant if the engine is not to be stored with coolant in the system.
 Plug and tape all coolant connections if the engine is to be stored without coolant in the cooling system. - 15.
 Renew the filter element in the air cleaner. - 16.
 Cover the air intake and exhaust pipe.

-- 17. Spray the alternator and starter motor with water-repellent anti-corrosive oil: CRC 226, LPS1 or the equivalent. - 18.
-Spray the outside of smooth engine parts, first with penetrating preservative oil such as Dinitrol 25B and then with Dinitrol 112 or equivalent. - 19.
+- Spray the outside of the alternator and starter motor with water-repellent anti-corrosive oil: CRC 226, LPS1 or equivalent - 18.
+Spray the outside of bright engine parts, first with penetrating preservative oil such as Dinitrol 25B and then with Dinitrol 112 or equivalent. - 19.
 Clearly mark the engine with the storage preparation date, and state that the engine must not be started or cranked.